pyroaddon/pyroaddon/README.md

 from config import app
 # no need to import pyroaddon again, pyrogram is already monkeypatched globally (at the same proccess)
 ```

-I separated the patches between packages to allow you to import only what you want.
-The `__init__.py` of each package does the monkeypatch automatically as soon as they are imported (except for `pyroaddon.helpers`, which provides classes and functions that should be explicitely imported).

 ### `pyroaddon.listen`
 Just import it, it will automatically do the monkeypatch and you'll get these new methods: